 Flavour: Intense fruitiness commonly includes plum, orange, black cherry or red currant flavours.
 A mild vanilla and/or chocolate character is often present.
 Spicy phenols can be present in low amounts for complexity.
 Sour, acidic character ranges from complementary to intense.
-Rich, sweet flavours range from complementary to prominent.
+Malty flavours range from complementary to prominent.
 Generally as the sour character increases, the sweet character blends to more of a background flavour (and vice versa).
 No hop flavour.
 Restrained hop bitterness.
-An acidic, tannic bitterness is often present in low to moderate amounts, and adds a red wine-like character.
+An acidic, tannic bitterness is often present in low to moderate amounts, and adds an aged red wine-like character with a long, dry finish.
 Diacetyl is perceived only in very minor quantities, if at all, as a complementary flavour.